 Hey there!
 There's a good chance some of the links in this post are affiliate links.
 That just means at no extra cost to you, I’ll earn a commission if you click through and make a purchase.
 This just helps me keep this blog up and running, thanks!!

 The best beach is an empty beach and is usually hard to get to.
 That’s how you weed out the masses.
 Let the masses stay in town, on towels separated by mere inches on the sand.
-If you’re willing to spend a few (or ten) hours on the road you’ll be well rewarded on the Wild Coast.
-It’s home to Xhosa people and I felt very welcomed everywhere we stopped.
+If you’re willing to spend a few (or ten) hours on the road you’ll be well rewarded on the Wild Coast South Africa.
+This region, also called the Transkei, is home to Xhosa people and I felt very welcomed everywhere we stopped.
 The area is also famous for being home to the one and only Nelson Mandela.

 We spent the night before in Durban, to the north, so we had a long drive ahead of us.
-It took us ten hours to get to the hostel.
+It took us ten hours to get to our hostel.
 That’s a lie, it took us 12, but it’s because I missed a turn.
-It should take ten.
+It should have taken ten.
 If you’re coming from Chintsa or East London in the south it should take around 4-5 hours.